The Ultimate Travel Itinerary: Busan in 2 Days

 First, walk over to Daeyeon-dong Standard Chartered Bank Station and take bus number 41 to Seoho Hospital.

-Otherwise you can go to Busan Museum and take bus number 51 to Geumnyeonsan Station.
+Otherwise, you can go to Busan Museum and take bus number 51 to Geumnyeonsan Station.

 Your last option is to go from the Human Resources Development Station on bus number 155 to 광안2동우편취급국 Station.

 However, there’s no better time to arrive than when the sun goes down, as the light show begins.
 This incredible piece of architecture crossing the city’s coast has been a popular site for any tourist’s camera.
-At night, hundreds of LEDs beam the bridge alight and radiates across the bay.
+At night, hundreds of LEDs beam the bridge alight and radiate across the bay.